DuckLogic/zerogc/README.md

 1. The garbage collector can only run in response to an explicit `safepoint!`, not memory pressure,
    - This is a fundamental design limitation.
    - One can think of this as a feature, since garbage collection can be restricted to specific times and places.
-   - The user must be liberal about inserting safepoins
+   - The user must be liberal about inserting safepoints
      - Generally high-level languages which use GCs automatically insert calls to safe points
      - Their safepoints tend to be lower-overhead than ours, so you need to balance the cost/benefit
-2. Unfortunately, implementing `GcSafe` for a type prevents it from having a explicit `Drop` implementation.
+2. Implementing `GcSafe` for a type prevents it from having a explicit `Drop` implementation.
    - This is needed to ensure that the destructors don't do bad things, since we don't want to deal with finalizers.
-   - Of course unsafe code isn't bound by this restriction, since it's assumed to behave properly
+   - Of course unsafe code isn't bound by this restriction, since it's assumed to behave properly (and there is an opt-out if you know you're safe).

+### Implementation Flaws
+None of these are fundemental design flaws.
+They can all be fixed (and should).
+1. Currently, unable to return a garbage collected type from a method that uses a safepoint
+   - This is *not* a fundamental limitation of the design.
+I have plans to fix the API to support this.
+   - Unfortunately, this is almost crippling for many use cases, but can be worked around with an 'unchecked_safepoint'
+2. Currently, unable to use short lifetimes in garbage collected code.
+   - This is because `Gc<'gc, T>` currently requires `T: 'gc`
+   - It is possible to relax this restriction, but may make things more awkward to use...
+3. Restriction on borrowing possibly aliased vectors of GC memory
+   - It is difficult to enforce Rust's mutability rules with possibly shared gc memory (See issue #30)
+4. Implementation isn't generational (yet)
+6. Awkward to use from a generic context, because the API hasn't yet taken full advantage of generic associated typesd.